dotnet/docs-maui/docs/platform-integration/communication/authentication.md

 ---
 title: "Web Authenticator"
-description: "Learn how to use the .NET MAUI the WebAuthenticator class, which lets you start browser-based authentication flows, which listen for a callback to the app." ms.date: 05/12/2022
+description: "Learn how to use the .NET MAUI WebAuthenticator class, which lets you start browser-based authentication flows, which listen for a callback to the app." ms.date: 05/12/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Authentication"]
 ---

-# Web Authenticator
+# Web authenticator

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) the `IWebAuthenticator` interface.
 This interface lets you start browser-based authentication flows, which listen for a callback to a specific URL registered to the app.
 The `IWebAuthenticator` interface is exposed through the `WebAuthenticator.Default` property.